 4. Make a checklist for the New Hire and the Manager

 Both the new hire and the person responsible for onboarding the new hire have steps to undertake in the onboarding process.
 To make the process efficient, have a checklist for both parties.
 Within the list, include the instructions and the timeline for each step.
-In an automated system, the checklist can be completed in real time.
+In an automated system, the checklist can be completed in real-time.

 5. Create an innovative e-learning experience

 Think creatively when it comes to showcasing your company and all that it stands for.
 Instead of long-winded text documents that talk about your company’s direction and vision, think of including a short video introduction from the CEO that sums up the essence of the company’s personality in a few minutes.
 Videos convey emotion and can deliver an important message in a way that a static document can’t.
 Videos make someone feel welcome.
-Consider each team member recording a 30-second introduction and sharing an interesting fact that instantly building rapport.
+Consider each team member recording a 30-second introduction and sharing an interesting fact that instantly builds rapport.

 Customising a training portal allows people to learn at their own pace and revisit sections as they need.
-Introduce short quizzes on certain subjects that checks their knowledge and understanding.
+Introduce short quizzes on certain subjects that check their knowledge and understanding.
 Programs such as Trainual can track progress as people work through the different topics and collects completion rate data.